mattermost/docs/source/help/settings/account-settings.md

 #### Enable Post Formatting
 This setting controls whether post formatting is rendered.
 When "On", posts will be rendered with [markdown formatting](http://docs.mattermost.com/help/messaging/formatting-text.html), emoji, autolinked URLs, and line breaks.
 When "Off", the raw text will be shown.

-#### Enable Join/Leave Messages
+#### Enable Join/Leave Messages (Enterprise Edition)
 This setting controls whether system messages about users joining or leaving a channel are visible.
 When "On," these messages will appear.
 When "Off", these messages will be hidden.
-If you are the user added to a channel or group, a message will be visible to notify you, even when this setting is "Off".
+If any users are added to or removed from (i.e. done by someone else) a channel or group, a system message will still be sent, even when this setting is "Off".

 #### Preview pre-release features
 Turn on preview features to view them early, ahead of their official release: